Bolsa de Valores de Montevideo: Regulation

 The BVM is regulated and supervised by the Central Bank of Uruguay in accordance with Law No. 18,627 (2 December 2009), amending Law No. 16,749 (Law on the Stock and Negotiable Obligations Market, 30 May 1996).

 In accordance with the law, stock exchanges "are understood to have as their objective the provision to their members of the necessary means to effectively carry out securities transactions via public auction, and other activities of securities mediation, in accordance with the law and with the regulations imposed by the Financial Services Administration" of the Central Bank of Uruguay.

 Article 90 of the regulation establishes that stock exchanges require "prior authorization from the Financial Services Administration" to operate.
 Stock exchanges should "regulate their activity, ensuring strict compliance with the aforementioned regulations, in order to safeguard the existence of a competitive, organized, and transparent market, regardless of the regulatory powers of the Financial Services Administration".
 In addition, they must "ensure strict compliance on the part of their members with the highest ethical principles and all applicable legal and regulatory orders".

 Law No. 18,627 was put into regulation by Decree No. 322/011 (16 September 2011) and by Memorandum No. 2,056 of the Central Bank of Uruguay (26 February 2010).

 International ties

 The Montevideo Stock Exchange is a member of the Federación Iberoamericana de Bolsas (FIAB), an organization of stock exchanges in Latin America, Spain, and Portugal.
 The FIAB's mission consists of encouraging collaboration among its members, with the aim of promoting the development and improvement of their respective stock markets and financial instruments, in the best interest of all participants.
 The FIAB held its General Assembly in Uruguay twice, in 1988 and 2008.

-It is also a member of the Americas' Central Securities Depositories Association (Asociación de Depósitos Centrales de Valores de América, ACSDA), a non-profit organization based in Lima, Peru, consisting of securities depositories and clearing houses in the Americas.
+It is also a member of the Americas Central Securities Depositories Association, a non-profit organization based in Lima, Peru, consisting of securities depositories and clearing houses in the Americas.
 Its by-laws were agreed to at the first General Assembly in the city of Lima on 10 August 1999.
 In October 2005 the ACSDA Executive Committee met in Punta del Este.